 --probe number rolling probe radius, default is 1.4

---processors number maximum number of OpenMP threads to use, default is 2
+--processors number maximum number of OpenMP threads to use, default is 2 if OpenMP is enabled, 1 if disabled

 --compute-only-inter-residue-contacts flag to only compute inter-residue contacts, turns off per-cell summaries